ZhanpZ/PANW/README.md

 ## Tradeoffs & Prioritization

-**What did you cut to stay within the 4–6 hour limit?**: I dropped several planned features to ensure the core functionality was working.
+**What did you cut to stay within the 4–6 hour limit?**: I dropped several planned features to ensure the core functionality was working within time constraint.
 These include: uploading proof of work, letting the agent decide on mastery level based on proof of work, adding spaced repetition, and having a confidence score percentage.

 **What would you build next if you had more time?**: I would work on the proof-of-work functionality and the features that depend on it.